austinsc/League-of-Legends-Helper/Readme.txt

 This application was created to enhance the functionality of the Logitech G510's LCD panel during a 5v5 match of League of Legends.
 The plugin tracks and (optionally) announces the spawns of neutral monsters throughout the game.

 Included with the download is LeagueOfLegends.xml - a premade profile for use with League of Legends.
 This can be added to your keyboard's profiles through the Logitech Gaming Software application included with your keyboard's drivers.
+Included with the profile are several macros that can be used to announce mias as well as control the timers.
+The profile assumes that the game has been installed to the default 'C:\Riot Games\League of Legends\' directory.

 By default, the G1 - G6 keys are assigned to control the timer triggers in the LCD application.
 The four buttons located under the LCD panel are used for the following features: